tracylooloo/physical-computing-midterm/README.md

 }
 ```

-but also link to your project's full code in this repository:  [photon.ino](magnetsensor.ino)
+but also link to your project's full code in this repository:  [magnetsensor.ino](magnetsensor.ino)

 **Wiring Diagram**